cliburn/Computational-statistics-with-Python/detail.md

 ----------------------------------------

 - From math to computing
-    - Computer rerpresentation of numbers
+    - Computer representation of numbers
     - Overflow, underflow, catastrophic cancellation
     - Stability
     - Conditioning